 "Don't be surprised by the emergence of undiscovered talents!"

 One of the primary goals of ACES is to produce graduates who will become future leaders in the areas of science, technology, engineering, and math (STEM).
-ACES founder, Dr. Jeron Campbell, an electrical engineer, and his wife Stephanie, an emergency medicine doctor, are both first-generation college students and want to ensure that every student has access to a world class STEM program regardless of their race or economic background.
+ACES founder, Dr. Jeron Campbell, is an electrical engineer and first-generation college student and wants to ensure that every student has access to a world class STEM program regardless of their race or economic background.
 To this end, all ACES students will take courses which provide a breadth of exposure to multiple STEM areas of study.
 These courses will be challenging and exciting, creating the sparks and planting the seeds for our young developing engineers, doctors, programmers, and scientists.

 Example Course: 6th Grade STEM Exploration